MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/reply-user-reviews.md

 1. On a review, click the **Reply** link.

-A reply must be between one and one thousand (1-1000) characters long.
+A response must be between one and one thousand (1-1000) characters long.

 When you post a reply using the Partner Center dashboard, your reply appears on your Microsoft Edge Add-ons product page within 15 to 20 minutes.